The Heart and Vascular Institute

 If you suffer from varicose and spider veins, you are not alone.
-It’s estimated that more than 80 million Americans suffer from some form of venous disorder.
+According to the Vascular Disease Foundation, more than 27 percent of American adults suffer from some form of venous disorder.
 Some people seek treatment for visual improvement; many seek relief from pain or discomfort.

 Veins, unlike arteries, carry blood against the force of gravity.
 They rely on leg muscle contraction and one-way valves inside the veins to carry blood back toward the heart.

 If the valves in the veins fail, gravity keeps blood from flowing back to the heart efficiently.
 This produces a back-up of blood.
 As a result, pressure builds up and the diseased veins become enlarged, eventually bulging to the skin’s surface.
 This process is the same for larger veins that are called varicose veins and smaller veins called spider veins.
-Diagnostic ultrasound is used to determine the cause and severity of the problem.
+A visual inspection of your legs and a discussion about your medical history is used to determine the cause and severity of the problem.

 Heredity is the number one contributing factor that causes varicose and spider veins.
 Some predisposing factors include aging, standing occupations, and leg injury or trauma.